lukapopijac/pocket-cube-optimal-solver/README.md

 ==========================

 This is an optimal solver for the [Pocket Cube][1] (2x2 Rubik's cube).
 It defines Web API written with Node.js and Express.
-For given state of a cube, the service returns list of moves which solves the cube optimally, which means in the minimum amount of moves possible.
+For a given state of the cube, the service returns a list of moves which solves the cube optimally (with the minimum number of moves possible).

 How to Set Up
 -------------

-You have to have `Node.js` and `npm` installed.
-Then, to install all the dependencies just run
+You need to have `Node.js` and `npm` installed.
+Then, to install all the dependencies, just run
 ```
 npm install
 ```